CP1404/Practicals/prac_02/README.md

 Now let's modify this program.

 1. Move all the code inside a `main()` function and call `main()` at the bottom.
 Run it to make sure it works.

+   > [!NOTE]
-   **Note:** if you don't have a main function, the refactoring below will use global variables.
-So, it's an important first step to use `main` before adding other functions.
+   > If you don't have a `main` function, the refactoring below will use global variables.
+   > So, it's an important first step to use `main` before adding other functions.

 2. **Refactor** the part that gets the password into a separate function...
    You could do this manually, but let's use PyCharm's refactoring tool: